korewaChino/balatro-thai/README.md

 ## Contributing

 If you'd like to contribute to the mod, feel free to fork the repository and submit a pull request.
 If you have any questions, feel free to open an issue! :D

+## Credit
+- @korewaChino for main translation and publishing
+- @Aikoyori for translation
+- AemAem and LustHeart for proofreading and translation aides in the Balatro Discord server
+- Co9ski for blind playtesting (and got addicted in the process), proofreading, and translation aides
+- [maimaomaiplae](https://www.facebook.com/maimaomaiplae) for the original mod with questionable translations

 [Lovely Injector]: https://github.com/ethangreen-dev/lovely-injector
 [Thai balatro mod]: https://www.nexusmods.com/balatro/mods/37